|Contracted To / Performed By

-The Wastewater Treatment Project includes construction of a pipe which will transport wastewater from the Clover Point Pump Station to the McLoughlin Point Wastewater Treatment Plant.
-This pipe, which is referred to as the Clover Forcemain, will run along Dallas Road from Clover Point to Ogden Point, where it will connect to the Victoria Harbour Crossing.
+The Wastewater Treatment Project includes the construction of a pipe which will transport wastewater from the Clover Point Pump Station to the McLoughlin Point Wastewater Treatment Plant.
+This pipe, which is referred to as the Clover Forcemain, will run along Dallas Road from Clover Point to Ogden Point, where it will connect to the Victoria cross-harbour undersea pipe.

-The proposed alignment of the Clover Forcemain was developed in collaboration with City of Victoria planning staff and considered the bluffs, location of mature trees, sensitive vegetation, potential erosion, and traffic impacts.
-There will be extensive engineering work completed prior to the start of construction to ensure that construction does not compromise the bluffs along Dallas Road.
+The Clover Forcemain alignment was developed in collaboration with City of Victoria staff and considered protection of the bluffs, the location of mature trees and sensitive vegetation, and traffic impacts during construction.

 The Project Team has engaged a multidisciplinary design engineering team with expertise in the fields of conveyance systems design, geotechnical and civil engineering, terrain analysis, marine construction and environmental analysis.
 This team reviewed the results of geotechnical investigations and previous studies including technical reports, and completed a geotechnical assessment.
 This assessment concluded the forcemain can be constructed in the Dallas Rd alignment and operated without having an adverse environmental or geotechnical impact on the Dallas Road bluffs.